Get the e-Book

 Gloves are always a good idea too.

-I usually find a pot that already has a crack in it, that makes it almost okay to smash up a perfectly good pot.
+I usually find a pot that already has a crack in it.
+Then it's almost okay to smash up a perfectly good pot.

-Cover the pot with a piece of cloth to prevent the shards from flying.
-It will be easy to check to see if you've done enough demolition, or it needs another smack.
+Cover the pot with a piece of cloth like an old towel to prevent the shards from flying.
+Unwrap it, check to see if it needs another smack.

 To get the pot to break pretty much where you want it to, put a piece of wood inside it, and hold it against the side you'll be hitting on the outside.
 This will stop it from completely shattering.